asu-cis-capstone/sogetiskills/README.md

 Repository for project sogeti skills inventory

 ###Sogeti Skills Inventory/Hub
 Project "Beach"- For Client Sogeti USA, an IT Consulting Firm.
 Creation of record keeping software to track consultants and their skills; a summary website; and small web application that will allow users at Sogeti USA to find consultants who are on "the beach."
-Development branch builds are automatically pushed to http://dev-sogetiskills.azurewebsites.net/.
+Master branch builds are automatically pushed to http://dev-sogetiskills.azurewebsites.net/.

 ###TO-DO
 ####In progress
-  * User maintenance
-    * View current beach status
+  * Change current beach status
-    * Edit consultant skills
+  * Added proficiency to consultant skill
   * Database
     * Roles- Management of logins/users and permissions
     * DB Schema/ Dictionary

 ####Product Backlog (w/Strict Prioritizing)
-  * User maintenance
-    * Change current beach status
-    * List of keywords
-      * Add new keywords
-      * Remove keyword associations
-    * User type change
   * Database
-  * Data migration
   * Indexing / Query Tuning
   * Account Executive dashboard
     * List all consultants currently on the beach on the right side